Livradois-Forez Regional Natural Park: Demography

 The park is constituted of two major cities, Thiers and Ambert.
 There are other urban areas but less important.

 The majority of the biggest cities in the park tend to see its population decrease.
 Meanwhile, Thiers the biggest city of the park, increase.

 Fauna

-We can find various raptors in the Livradois-Forez regional natural park : pigeons, hawk, circaete Jean-le-Blanc, red kite, buzzard, harrier Saint-Martin, gray buzzard, tengmalm owl, little owl, etc.
+One can find various raptors in the Livradois-Forez regional natural park : pigeons, hawk, circaete Jean-le-Blanc, red kite, buzzard, harrier Saint-Martin, gray buzzard, tengmalm owl, little owl, etc.

 The Black woodpecker and the Ring ouzel can also be seen in the park.

 Publications

 Apart from its punctual participation as a supporter, editor of numerous books (historics, etc.) published by various editors of the region, the Park released a twice yearly 8 page magazine, Journal du Parc naturel régional Livradois-Forez, which contents are linked to the environment protection, social life, traditions and culture.